Beaches of Puerto Lopez sunset, Ecuador

 Santuario Blanca Estrella del Mar, Ecuador.

-When we arrived at the beach of the surf town Manabí, the students experienced the culture where the locals would grind ice by crank and add the syrup of choice creating a tasty shaved ice snack similar to what we call a snow-cone.
+Upon our arrival at the beach in the surf town of Manabí, the students got a taste of local culture.
+We watched as vendors would grind ice by hand crank and add their syrup of choice, creating a delicious shaved ice snack.
+It was remarkably similar to what we call a snow-cone, offering a sweet and refreshing treat in the warm coastal air.

 Snow cone on the beach of Manabí, Ecuador.